7 Tips for Winter Home Decor after Christmas

 7. Less is more

 Declutter as you go.
-I am a minimalist at heart.
+I am a minimalist at heart but I love decorating.
 Not the type of person who has stark white walls and modern style.
 Minimal in the sense, I keep what we use and love, and toss anything we don’t.
 It’s that simple.
-If you need help with this start here.

 Cozy winter decor